Actual Tax Rate

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.

+This measure has met its target.
 In FY2018, the actual tax rate increased to .31762 to account for the lower than expected property revaluations and sales taxes.
 FY2018 includes the continuation of the Parks Bond Projects, totaling $31.5 million for which voters authorized an increase of 3.1 cents on the tax rate in 2013.
-To the date, the City has avoided the full increase.
+To the date, the City has avoided the full tax increase authorized.
 Only in 2014, did the City raise the tax rate by 0.7 cents.
 However, with the decline in property revaluations and sales taxes, it is no longer affordable to subsidize these projects without cutting basic City services or increasing the tax rate given the current economic climate.

 The City of Sugar Land uses this measure to approximate the tax burden on residents and, in turn, to plan how to best deliver return-on-investment to the community.
 The actual tax rate represents the amount of funds the City requires for operation and maintenance, plus the amount required for our debt service.

-- In this measure, the actual property tax rate is provided and is measured against a target of raising property taxes 3.1 cents over a five-year period, with taxes increasing one cent every other year.
+- In this measure, the actual property tax rate is provided and is measured against a target of raising property taxes 3.1 cents over a five-year period, from the 2013 rate of 0.30895, with taxes increasing one cent every other year.

 - The City uses annual residential revaluations in combination with raises in the homestead exemption to offset tax increases.